 Think of your body as a houseplant.
 When a houseplant shows signs of thirst—dry soil, wilted leaves, discoloration—you don’t give it a can of soda or pour a bottle of Gatorade on it.
 You give it water, usually straight from the tap, and the houseplant thrives.

 So why wouldn’t you do the same for your body?
+If you would like to purchase some quality water then you should visit Custom Water.

 While it’s perfectly fine to indulge in the occasional soda or wrap up an hour-long workout with your favorite sports drink, drinking water is usually the best way to replenish lost fluids.
 And just like with your houseplant, tap water reigns superior.
 Here are 4 reasons why: